 The Yocto-PT100 can be used with PT100 probes using 2, 3 or 4 wires.
 The type of connection is setup in software.
-To reach the highest precision, a 4-wires probe should be used.
-3-wires probes are reasonably precise and not too much affected by wire lengths, contrarily to 2-wires probes which are the least precise and very sensitive to wire length.
+To reach the highest accuracy, a 4-wire probe should be used.
+3-wire probes are reasonably accurate and not too much affected by wire lengths, contrarily to 2-wire probes which are the least accurate and very sensitive to wire length.

-The Yocto-PT100 features a built-in galvanic isolation between the USB control part and the PT100 measure circuit.
-It is therefore possible to use non-isolated PT100 probes, which are often more reactive and less expensive,
+The Yocto-PT100 features a built-in galvanic insulation between the USB control part and the PT100 measure circuit.
+It is therefore possible to use non-insulated PT100 probes, which are often more reactive and less expensive,

-Given the number of variants of PT100 probes and their price, the Yocto-PT100 does not include any probe.
+Given the number of variants of PT100 probes and their prices, the Yocto-PT100 does not include any probe.
 The probe must be purchased separately at a specialized shop.

 This device can be connected directly to an Ethernet network using a YoctoHub-Ethernet, to a WiFi network using a YoctoHub-Wireless-g, it can even be connected to a GSM network thanks to the YoctoHub-GSM.

 USB cables and enclosures to be ordered separately.

 This yocto-pt100 can be configure to measure a SPRT with constants that corresponse to ITS-90?

 @jjarandato There are 3 aspects to this question: